lmiller1990/design-pattenrns-for-vuejs/PROPS.md

 ## Another Example

+Enough philosophy for now.
 Let's see another example of testing props.
 This examples uses the `<navbar>` component.
 You can find it in `examples/props/navbar.vue`.
 It looks like this:

 ```html
 <template>